Miami Cerebral Palsy Attorneys

 Diagnosing Cerebral Palsy

 While all children develop at their own pace, babies and toddlers who exhibit developmental delays may simply be slow or may be showing signs of an underlying problem.
-However, if a child exhibits symptoms of cerebral palsy, it’s best to get them to doctor for a diagnosis in order to help them develop normally.
+However, if a child exhibits symptoms of cerebral palsy, it’s best to get them to the doctor for a diagnosis in order to help them develop normally.

 Yet, cerebral palsy is difficult to diagnose in young infants precisely because the signs could be signs of other issues, or simply a child developing more slowly than others.
 Doctors don’t have any single test to diagnose cerebral palsy, and many diagnoses depend on long-term observations of the child and the child’s development.
 Thus, it can take months, even years before there’s an official diagnosis.